 2. Assess the content within a site

-A lot of hard work and thought will go into the crafting of an official website.
+A lot of hard work and thought will go into crafting an official website.
 The graphics will be sharp, the spelling and grammar will be on point, and the whole experience will feel polished.
-If you’re on a phishing website, despite the similarity of the branding, the whole experience will feel sub-standard and may indicate that you’ve strayed onto a fake site.
+If you’re on a phishing website, despite the similarity of the branding, the whole experience will feel sub-standard and may indicate that you’ve strayed onto a phishing site.

-Another area of the website that may indicate a phishing site is the lack of a “contact us” section.
+Another area of the website that may indicate a phishing attack is the lack of a “contact us” section.
 Official websites will usually have a page dedicated to providing full contact details for their company.
-This would include: postal address, telephone number, email address and social media channels.
-If none of these details are provided you should treat the site as highly suspicious.
+This would include, postal address, telephone number, email address, and social media channels.
+If none of these details are provided, this is an indication of a phishing site.

 3. Check who owns the website

-Suspicions should be raised If the website has been active for less than a year or if you think you’re on the website of a leading brand, but the web address is registered to an individual in another country.
+Suspicions should be raised if the website has been active for less than a year or if you think you’re on the website of a leading brand, but the web address is registered to an individual in another country.
 If this is the case, it is more likely a phishing attack.

 4. Read online reviews

 It’s always worth doing a bit of research on a company to check if they are reputable and they are who they say they are.
-There’s a good chance that if a site has defrauded people in the past, victims will go online to share their experience and warn other users to avoid the site.
-If there are lots of negative customer reviews, it’s a good indication that you should stay well clear of the site in question.
+There’s a good chance that if a site has defrauded people in the past, victims will go online to share their experience and warn other users to avoid the phishing site.
+If there are lots of negative customer reviews, it’s a good indication that it is a phishing attack.

 5. Trusted payment methods